marlens123/ponds/README.md

 ### <a id="Error2"></a>ERROR2: To be able login to wandb account

-- before executing `model_selection.py`or `train.py`, execute the following command: `wand login` and insert the key that was sent via email
+- before executing `model_selection.py`or `train.py`, execute the following command: `wand login` and insert the key that was sent via email.
+This is for experiment tracking
 - you can also modify the scripts and login to your own wandb account

 ------------------------------------------------------